ABOUT US

 Council Member

-Liason to Evangelical Outreach and Social Ministry
+Evangelical Outreach and Social Ministry Chair

 Kevin Deininger